Hassan25220/employee_management_backend/README.md

 Features
 GraphQL API with queries and mutations for managing employees.
 Employee Data Model with fields like ID, name, age, class, subjects, and attendance.
-Pagination and Sorting for efficient querying.
+Pagination and Sorting for efficient data querying.
-Role-Based Access Control (RBAC) to limit certain actions based on roles.
+Role-Based Access Control (RBAC) to limit actions based on user roles.
 Authentication and Authorization with JWT.
 Performance Optimization for efficient backend performance.
 Project Structure